Why Sales and Delivery Misalignment Kills Trust Before Contracts Do

 Why this matters

 Most of those surprises come from a gap that appears long before signatures.
-Sales and delivery do not share the same definition of success, scope, or risk.
+Sales and delivery are missing proper alignment, and do not share common definition of success, scope, or risk.
 The contract only exposes what was already misaligned.

 When delivery teams inherit promises they did not shape, trust erodes quickly.